 We are the largest employer in Sault Ste.
 Marie, Ontario.
-As of June 30, 2021, the Company had 2,696 full-time employees, of which approximately 95% are represented by two locals of the USW under two collective bargaining agreements.
-As a result of the Company's good relationship with its unionized workforce, there has not been a work disruption in approximately 30 years, and we have achieved contract terms that are comparable to those achieved by our peers.
+As of March 31, 2022, the Company had 2,734 full-time employees, of which approximately 95% are represented by two locals of the USW under two collective bargaining agreements.
+As a result of the Company's good relationship with its unionized workforce, there has not been a work disruption in approximately 30 years, and we have achieved contract terms that are competitive to those achieved by our peers.

 We believe the Company is critical to the local economy and has strong relationships with local, provincial and federal governments.
-Algoma represents approximately 40% of Sault Ste.
-Marie's GDP, and approximately 70% of the city's population is directly or indirectly dependent upon Algoma.
-Furthermore, Algoma is the only plate producer in Canada with current capacity of 350,000-400,000 tons and opportunity to increase capacity to 700,000 tons per year once on-going debottlenecking, automation and productivity initiatives are completed.
-These initiatives may significantly reduce Canada's reliance on plate imports and positively impact the trade balance.
+Algoma's economic activities represent approximately 40% of Sault Ste.
+Marie's GDP, and approximately 70% of the city's population is directly or indirectly economically dependent upon Algoma.

+Furthermore, completion of the plate modernization program at Algoma's discrete plate manufacturing process may significantly reduce Canada's reliance on plate imports and positively impact the country's trade balance in plate products.

 As a result of Algoma's significant contribution to the Canadian steel making industry, we benefit from strong federal and provincial government support in various forms.
-For example, the Canadian federal and Ontario provincial governments have provided support in the form of certain interest-free or low-interest loans and grants, which together total approximately C\$150 million in the aggregate and have enabled us to undertake various capital expenditures to revitalize Algoma.
-See "Description of Indebtedness" for a description of these loans and grants.
-The Ontario government also enacted the 2018 Pension Regulations and Ontario Regulation 2017/19 as filed on June 20, 2019 (the "Wrap Regulations") to facilitate our acquisition of substantially all of the assets and liabilities of Old Steelco in November 2018, including the DB Pension Plans and the Wrap Plan that has been maintained by Old Steelco.
-Among other things, the 2018 Pension Regulations significantly reduced our obligation for historical pension obligations by capping our special pension contributions (cash funding in addition to the current service funding) to the DB Pension Plans at C\$31 million per year.
-As of March 1, 2021, the Company's solvency funded status on its Hourly Plan and Salaried Plan was greater than 85%, which reduces the Company's obligation with respect to special pension contrib
+For example, to support political policies of the government of Canada and Ontario, the company has received financial support in the form of competitive low-interest loans and some grants, which enabled us to undertake various capital expenditures to reinvest in Algoma.

+The Ontario government also enacted various regulations pertaining to pensions, including the 2018 Pension Regulations, to facilitate our acquisition of substantially all of the assets and liabilities of Old Steelco in November 2018, including the DB Pension Plans and the Wrap Plan that was maintained by Old Steelco.
+Among other things, the 2018 Pension Regulations capped our special pension contributions (comprising cash funding in addition to the current service funding) to the DB Pension Plans at C\$31 million per year.
+As of March 1, 2021, the Company achieved a solvency funded status on its Hourly Plan and Salaried Plan greater than 85%, which substantially reduced the COmpany's obligation with respect to special pension contributions to the DB Pension plan and also made the DB Pension plan eligible for traditional guarantees provided by the PBGF which provides protection, subject to specific exclusions, to Ontario members and beneficiaries of privately sponsored single-employer defined benefit pension plans in the event of plan sponsor insolvency.

+On July 5, 2021, we announced our potential to become the "greenest" flat-rolled steel producer in Canada with the Government of Canada's commitment of up to C\$420 million in financial support for major greenhouse gas reduction projects such as our conversion to electric arc steelmaking.